Livy

 Reception

-Livy's History of Rome was in demand from the publication of the first packet.
-Livy became so famous that a man from Cadiz travelled to Rome just to see him, and once he had met with him, returned home.[12]
-The popularity of the work continued through the entire Republic and early imperial period.
-A number of Roman authors used Livy, including Aurelius Victor, Cassiodorus, Eutropius, Festus, Florus, Granius Licinianus and Orosius.
-Julius Obsequens used Livy, or a source with access to Livy, to compose his De Prodigiis, an account of supernatural events in Rome, from the consulship of Scipio and Laelius to that of Paulus Fabius and Quintus Aelius.
+Livy's History of Rome was in high demand from the time it was published and remained so during the early years of the empire.
+Pliny the Younger reported that Livy's celebrity was so widespread, a man from Cádiz travelled to Rome and back for the sole purpose of meeting him.[24]
+Livy's work was a source for the later works of Aurelius Victor, Cassiodorus, Eutropius, Festus, Florus, Granius Licinianus and Orosius.
+Julius Obsequens used Livy, or a source with access to Livy, to compose his De Prodigiis, an account of supernatural events in Rome from the consulship of Scipio and Laelius to that of Paulus Fabius and Quintus Aelius.[citation needed]

 Livy wrote during the reign of Augustus, who came to power after a civil war with generals and consuls claiming to be defending the Roman Republic, such as Pompey.
 Patavium had been pro-Pompey.
 To clarify his status, the victor of the civil war, Octavian Caesar, had wanted to take the title Romulus (the first king of Rome) but in the end accepted the senate proposal of Augustus.
-He did not abolish the republic de facto but adapted its institutions into the empire.
+Rather than abolishing the republic, he adapted it and its institutions to imperial rule.

 <templatestyles src="Template:Blockquote/styles.css" />

-To avoid conviction, while waiting for a verdict, Cordus committed suicide by self-starvation.
-His worst fears were realized in absentia: his books were sentenced to be burned by the aediles, but the task was performed without zeal and many books escaped.
-Livy's reasons for returning to Padua after the death of Augustus (if he did) are unclear, but the circumstances of Tiberius' reign certainly allow for speculation.
+Livy's reasons for returning to Padua after the death of Augustus (if he did) are unclear, but the circumstances of Tiberius's reign certainly allow for speculation.[citation needed]

 Later